Tuesday June 18, 2013

 If gastric bypass fails a patient has several options, including:

-• If the problem is lack of weight loss or weight regain, non-surgical approach includes examining eating habits and exercise routines and participating in nutritional counseling, exercise program, behavior modification therapy, psychological counseling, and support groups
+• If the problem is lack of weight loss or weight regain, non-surgical approach includes examining eating habits and exercise routines and participating in nutritional counseling, exercise program, behavior modification therapy, psychological counseling, and support groups.

-• If the problem is lack of weight loss or weight regain, surgical options include placement of an adjustable gastric band on the stomach pouch, conversion to distal gastric bypass, and conversion to duodenal switch
+• If the problem is lack of weight loss or weight regain, surgical options include placement of an adjustable gastric band on the stomach pouch, conversion to distal gastric bypass, and conversion to duodenal switch.

-• If stomach pouch or stomach opening has enlarged, a LAP BAND may be added to reduce amount of food that can be eaten and slow the movement of food from the stomach to the small intestine
+• If stomach pouch or stomach opening has enlarged, a LAP BAND may be added to reduce amount of food that can be eaten and slow the movement of food from the stomach to the small intestine.

-• If stomach pouch or stomach opening has enlarged, the bariatric surgeon can try and fix the problem by re-operating to either remove more stomach and re-stapling the stomach line or stitching up the stomach opening to make it smaller, although it may only be a temporary fix and happen again
+• If stomach pouch or stomach opening has enlarged, the bariatric surgeon can try and fix the problem by re-operating to either remove more stomach and re-stapling the stomach line or stitching up the stomach opening to make it smaller, although it may only be a temporary fix and happen again.

-• If surgical complication, such as popped staple line, ulcers, or hernia, the bariatric surgeon will need to surgically repair the problem
+• If surgical complication, such as popped staple line, ulcers, or hernia, the bariatric surgeon will need to surgically repair the problem.

 Patient Criteria for Revisional Bariatric Surgery

 Before a revisional bariatric procedure is performed, the patient will be examined by the bariatric surgeon to determine the cause of failure and to evaluate for the appropriate treatment options.
-Bariatric surgery is a very specialized and complicated treatment process that doctors approach carefully.
-Great care is given to maximizing weight loss success while minimizing risks and complications.
-The bariatric surgeon will need to determine if post operative weight loss failure is due to a problem with the original surgery or the patient's inability to follow the necessary lifestyle changes.
-The doctor will want to discuss the options and what a patient should expect with the bariatric revision.
+The bariatric surgeon will need to determine if post operative weight loss failure is due to a problem with the original surgery or a result of the patient's inability to follow the necessary dietary and lifestyle guidelines.

 Results with a Bariatric Revision